Gabon

 Putting Our Model Into Action

-We established a Marine Protection System strategy for Gabon’s EEZ and are currently in the Implementation stage.
+We collaborated with DGPA on Marine Protection System strategies for Gabon’s EEZ and are currently in the Implementation stage.

 Surveillance and Enforcement_icon2